 Summers are fun until you have to leave the house and deal with the heat, sweat, dehydration and irritation.
-As much as it is irritating and annoying, it is also the root of a lot of problems.
+As annoying as it is, heat is also the root cause of many health problems.
 Prolonged exposure to heat can cause illnesses such as exhaustion, cramps and even sunstrokes.

-In a country like India where the temperatures are usually high, it becomes important to take care of yourself.
-You must take precautionary steps to avoid heat-related illnesses.
+In a country like India where the temperatures are usually high, it is important to take precautionary steps to avoid heat-related illnesses.
 While you cannot control the heat outside, you can work on maintaining it from the inside.
-What you eat plays an important role in maintaining the body temperature, and keeping your body cool.
+What you eat plays a vital role in maintaining the body temperature, and keeping your body cool.
 Here’s a list of healthy and easily available foods that will keep you cool and hydrated during the hot sunny days.

-The key to keeping your cool in the heat is to keep yourself hydrated, and what can keep you hydrated better than the liquid itself.
-However, water is not the only liquid you should look up to as an option.
-There are plenty of other sources in nature that will help you keep your water-levels on point.
+The key to staying cool this summer is to hydrate, and what better than water.
+However, there are plenty of other sources in nature that will help you keep your hydration on point.

 - Coconut Water